 I wanted to push the boundaries that exist for men

 I wanted to dismantle stereotypes and push at social and cultural boundaries that restrict men, in the same way feminism has for women for decades.
 It struck me as bizarre that, while women were fighting for rights, equality and profound change in a rapidly evolving technological world, men appeared content to be stuck in the past.
 Even if it was killing them.

 Which it is.
-Suicide is the biggest killer of men under 50 in the UK.
+Suicide is the biggest killer of men under 50 in the UK and many other countries around the world, including here in the States, mirror those grim statistics.
 Suicide prevention charity, the Campaign Against Living Miserably (CALM), puts the fact that 75% of all suicides are male down to them being unwilling to reach out for help.
 Men are less likely to admit when something is wrong, and more likely to have drink and drugs problems – self-destructive tendencies tied up in macho display – which creates real danger.

 After a career in men’s magazines, I fell into trouble when I lost my job

 “The key issue is that men don’t perceive what they’re experiencing as being something you can complain about or challenge,” Simon Gunning, the CEO of CALM told me.
 “At CALM, we highlight the need for a perception change.
 Not the bollocks of ‘hey that’s just life’, which steers men towards isolation, self-medication, and even the violent end of suicide.
 That’s what we want to prevent, by challenging the self-perception of who you are and what you can be.”